 or should I look into getting a faster computer?

 server which has the complete ArcGIS suite.
 For GSP 536

-(enterprise geodatabase), you must use the virtual lab to
+(enterprise geodatabase), you must use the virtual lab to connect to our

 21) Once I am accepted